Mastering $display in Verilog: Effective Debugging and Display Control Techniques

 Summary

-• Display control = hardware display method
+• Display control means hardware implementation “display method”

 8. FAQ (Frequently Asked Questions)